You’re trying to determine whether Croatia is expensive. The answer is that it can be.

 Bus companies run between cities and also serve as public transport within towns and city areas.

 I really recommend booking ahead, especially in high season.
-Big companies such as FlixBus, Ariva, and Getbybus can all be booked online in advance — and often at a lower cost than if you bought the ticket in person at the ticket office the same day.
+Big companies such as FlixBus, Ariva, and Getbybus can all be booked online in advance — and often at a lower cost than buying the ticket in person at the ticket office the same day.

 Boat & Ferry Costs In Croatia